open-draft/reach-schema/README.md

 ## Error messages

-Validation logic is decoupled from error messages for a number of reasons:
+Validation logic is decoupled from the error messages for a number of reasons:

 1. **Separation of concerns**.
 Think of validation logic as a business logic and error messages as a view layer.
 Those are usually kept separated to have each do its own job and do it well.
 1. **Dynamic messages**.
 Error messages are often consumed by a client and are localized or context-dependent.
 If separated from the validation logic, they can be derived from the validation errors depending on a locale, or any other condition.